metalgaiden/metalgaiden.github.io/projects/attack-defend.md

 title: Attack/Defend
 permalink: /projects/attack-defend
 ---
-Attack/Defend is an abstract two player asymetric card game with a focus on bluffing mechanics.
+Attack/Defend is an abstract two player asymmetric card game with a focus on bluffing mechanics.
 It is inspired by the living card game Android:Netrunner.

 My role on this project is as the sole designer.
 I designed all of the